edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

   - We tell QIIME to look for the input file `-i`, "combined_seqs.fna".
   - We chose the clustering method usearch61 `-m`

 Inspect the log and the resulting final_otu_map.txt file, using `head`.
-You should see an OTU ID, starting at "0" the the left most column.
-After that number, there is a list of Sequence IDs that have been clustered into that OTU ID.
-The first part of the sequence ID is the SampleID from which it came (green box), and the second part is the sequence number within that sample (purple box).

 ![img7](../img/combined_seqs_otus2.jpg)